11bus11/book-store1/README.md

 - Preview the information to make sure everything is correct.
 - Create instance.
 - Click on your instance to see the information.
-- Copy the url and add it as an allowed host in settings.py
+- Copy the url and add it

 ## Credits
 ### Code